Azure/Azure-Proactive-Resiliency-Library/docs/content/services/web/app-service-plan/_index.md

 draft = false
 +++

-The presented resiliency recommendations in this guidance include App Service and associated settings.
+The presented resiliency recommendations in this guidance include App Service Plan and associated settings.

 ## Summary of Recommendations